Home » Recipes » Desserts » No Bake

 White Chocolate Haystack Cookies

-White Chocolate Peanut Haystack Cookies are a wonderful no-bake cookie recipe, perfect for quick and easy Christmas treats.
-Chow mein noodles with peanuts coated in white chocolate and topped with holiday sprinkles–a delicious crunchy cookie for any time!
+Haystack Cookies are a wonderful no-bake cookie recipe, perfect for the holidays.
+Chow mein noodles with peanuts are coated in white chocolate and topped with holiday sprinkles–a sweet, savory, and crunchy treat for any time!

 Servings: 12